emazv72/via-httplib/docs/Server_Events.md

 ## Invalid Request ##

-RFC2616 defines a set of appropriate responses for an HTTP server to send to an invalid HTTP request.
-Unfortunately, RFC2616 couldn't foresee all of the ways in which the protocol would be misused, see: [Security Guide](Server_Security.md).
+rfc7230 defines a set of appropriate responses for an HTTP server to send to an invalid HTTP request.

-An invalid request may be a sign that the HTTP server is subject a Denial of Service (DoS) attack.
+An invalid request may be a sign that the HTTP server is subject a Denial of Service (DoS) attack, see: [Security Guide](Server_Security.md).
-In which case the application may wish to be handle it in a different way to the standard RFC2616 response, e.g. by disconnecting the client's connection.
+In which case the application may wish to be handle it in a different way to the standard rfc7230 response, e.g. by disconnecting the client's connection.

-To comply with RFC2616 the default server behaviour to an invalid request is to send the appropriate response from RFC2616.
+To comply with rfc7230 the default server behaviour to an invalid request is to send the appropriate response from rfc7230.
 To provide slightly more protection from DoS attacks, the server can be configured to disconnect immediately after sending a response to an invalid request, see below.